Inland Taipan the most venomous snake in the world

 His habitat is the semi-arid plans, it is not a common snake.

-The Inland Taipan is generally between 1.8 to 2 meters length.
-Some specimens can reach the length of 2.5 or a little bit more.
+The Inland Taipan is generally between 1.8 to 2 meters in length.
+Some specimens can reach a length of 2.5 or a little bit more.

 Inland Taipan the most venomous snake in the world.
 He is extremely dangerous if you meet and disturb him.

 His character is not aggressive and he prefers to leave if he meets humans.
-However is very rare to meet the Inland Taipans.
+However, is very rare to meet the Inland Taipans.
 The lands where these snakes lives are not inhabited by humans.
-So according to this two factors, Inland Taipan can be considerate the most poisonous but not the most dangerous.
+So according to these two factors, Inland Taipan can be considerate the most poisonous but not the most dangerous.

 Why these snakes are considered the most poisonous snakes